qbead/qbeadWebsite/content/book/progpatterns.md

 # Functions that do not return values

-Functions are occasionally used to change something in the environment of the device instead of as advanced calculators.
+Functions are occasionally used to change something in the environment of the device instead of being used as advanced calculators.
 Such functions do not return a value and so they do not need any extra variables in which to store their output.
 One example of such a function would be the `delay` function that simply pauses the computer for a specified time.
-The following example will stop everything and wait for 1000 milliseconds which is one second:
+The following example will stop everything and wait for 1000 milliseconds (which is one second):

 ```c++
 delay(1000);